Is Power-Assisted Liposuction (PAL) Right for You?

 - Skin Laxity: If liposuction is performed aggressively or if the skin lacks elasticity, some looseness may remain.

-Additional treatments, such as skin tightening procedures, may be necessary to achieve the desired contour.
-Dr. Mistry will discuss these potential risks with you during your consultation and provide guidance on how to optimise healing for the best possible outcome.
+Additional treatments, including skin tightening procedures, may be considered to address contour concerns.
+Dr Mistry will discuss potential risks and options during your consultation and provide guidance to support the healing process.